The Witcher 3: Wild Hunt: Downloadable content

 The developer studied Witcher forums and websites such as Reddit to predict what players generally desired from downloadable content (DLC).
 A collection of 16 free DLC was released, as announced before release by the developers.
 They included cosmetic and additional gameplay content and the New Game Plus mode.
 CD Projekt Red announced two expansion packs: Hearts of Stone and Blood and Wine.
 Hearts of Stone was released on 13 October 2015, and Blood and Wine on 31 May 2016.
 Hearts of Stone follows Geralt as he contacts a mysterious entity known as the Man of Glass and an immortal man, Olgierd von Everec.
 The expansion was critically acclaimed.
 The second expansion pack, Blood and Wine, follows Geralt as he travels to Toussaint (a Nilfgaardian duchy untouched by war) to track down a mysterious beast that is terrorizing the region.
 It was also critically acclaimed, winning the Best RPG category at The Game Awards 2016.
 A "Game of the Year" edition, with the base game, both expansions and all DLC, was released on 30 August 2016.
+A third expansion, Songs of the Past, is set to be released for the PlayStation 5, Windows, Nintendo Switch 2, and Xbox Series X/S in 2027, developed by CD Projekt Red and Fool's Theory.